 Lorraine took over operations in 1985 upon the death of her father with her sister Pauline Anson-Dross as a silent partner.
 She has continued the tradition of welcoming veterans.
 On Memorial Day Weekend, JV’s has been an unofficial home for Rolling Thunder’s Ride for Freedom since its inception.
 During the weekend, JV’s throws a free buffet for the veterans and for people who want to honor them.

 The other claim to fame for JV’s is their live music.
 Lorraine and Pauline grew up with Hank Williams, Chubby Checker, Elvis, Fats Domino and swing as their primary influences and Lorraine curates a roster of artists that consists primarily of classic rock, blues, country, and bluegrass.
 She used to play there with Roy Dixon.

 In the past year, JV’s musical has expanded both their floor space and their calendar.
-Since 1990, the establishment has had live shows seven days a week but now the venue does thirteen to fourteen shows a year.
+Since 1990, the establishment has had live shows seven days a week.
 Another difference is that the bookings have gotten a lot easier on Lorraine.